juditecypreste/juditecypreste/README.md

 👋 Hi, my name is Judite Cypreste.

-💻 I'm a data journalist and I use investigative and data analysis techniques to find good stories.
-I graduated in data journalism from the Lede Program, a course offered by Columbia University in NY.
+💻 I am a journalist who uses investigative techniques, data analysis, and extraction to uncover impactful stories.
+My work involves finding newsworthy topics in data and pursuing compelling narratives.
+I hold a data journalism degree from the Lede Program, a course offered by Columbia University in NY.
+Currently, I am a data journalist at g1, Globo's news portal.

 🎲 I am also the director and co-founder of [`@colaboradados`](https://colaboradados.com.br/), the collaborative vehicle on transparency and open data in Brazil.
 I was the producer and presenter of the first podcast about data journalism in Brazil, [`Coluna7`](https://colaboradados.com.br/podcast.html).